testeven152/YouTubeWithFriends/README.md

 ## Installation

+You can find the YouTube With Friends chrome extension in the Chrome Web Store or click the link [here](https://chrome.google.com/webstore/detail/youtube-with-friends/boifjkmdjemnjadceofnlcnnfmjfjcoj).

+You can also follow these steps below to install the extension locally.

 - Clone the repository
 - Enter chrome://extensions in your chrome browser
 - Click on Load unpacked and load the folder with the chrome extension